staabm/staabm.github.io/_posts/2024-11-26-phpstan-mixed-types.md

 For a few years, I am now contributing to PHPStan with a focus on improving the type inference, which means looking into code where `mixed` types are involved and figure out how the situation can be improved.

+I will start a new focus area soon, so I thought it would be a good time to summarize the achievements made.

 In this article I want to share the most meaningful contributions to PHPStan core, but also look at PHPStan extensions work which was helpful along the way.